xeqi/fu-parser/README.md

 2. Launch a game world and go to Game Settings > Manage Modules and enable the module.
 3. Once enabled go to the Game Settings menu and there will be a "FU Importer" heading with an "Import PDF" button.
 4. Provide the pdf and determine the directory you would like to save extracted images.
+5. Review the parse information provided.
-5. Click on "Import Data"
+6. Click on "Import Data"

 ## Debugging

 This project is still in its early days.
 Chances are your pdf will not work.
-If you open the developer console and filter lines by "parses", you can see a list of failed pages and the corresponding failed parses.
-That output might be useful for adapting the parsers to your specific pdf.
+Bad parses should provide a list of failed parses in the preview output.
+That information could be useful to compare against the parsers and determine what fix needs to occur.

 ## The Future
 Future additions will include: